Bnux256/TldrBot/README.md

 ## Installation
 ### Docker-Compose: (recommended)
-Clone the repo and add your bot token to the `docker-compose.yml` file or add a docker secret to it.
+Download the `docker-compose.yml` file and bot token or a docker secret to it.
-Run `docker build . -t bnux256/tldrbot` to build the docker container.
+Run `docker build https://github.com/Bnux256/TldrBot.git#main -t bnux256/tldrbot --no-cache` to build the docker container.
 Now to start the bot use: `docker compose up -d` and `docker compose stop` to stop it.

 ### Standalone (Instruction for UNIX os)- requires Python>=3.9: